-You lose the probiotic benefit of the bacteria in it.
+You lose the probiotic benefit of the bacteria.

-How long is yoghurt good for after you've fermented it?
+How long is yogurt good for after you've fermented it?

 It can last up to three weeks in the fridge, but the bacteria will remain active in it for two weeks at most.

-Why can't I use the yoghurt I have made as a starter for the next batch?
+Why can't I use the yogurt I have made as a starter for the next batch?

-"Yogourmet" yogurt starter has sucrose listed as an ingredient, is it okay to use?
+"Yogourmet yogurt starter" has maltodextrin listed as an ingredient, is it okay to use?

-What is the liquid left over from dripped yoghurt? is it whey?
+What is the liquid left over from dripped yogurt?
+Is it whey?

-Is there a maximum amount of yoghurt I can eat in one day?
+Is there a maximum amount of yogurt I can eat in one day?

-The reason I put a "top" on yoghurt amount is because of the amount of one of the sugars of which lactose is composed: galactose.
-In other words, more than 3 cups would put stress on the liver to convert galactose to glucose and people with IBD don't need more stress on the liver.
-However, if you drip the yoghurt, you are getting rid of the watery part with the galactose so if you can eat 3 cups of dripped yoghurt per day (and I can't imagine why you would want that much), go ahead.
-Just remember that you are eating pure casein which is a very good protein but that would be an awful lot.
+Elaine writes: The reason I put a "top" on yogurt amount is because of the amount of one of the sugars of which lactose is composed: galactose.
+In other words, more than 3 cups would put stress on the liver to convert galactose to glucose, and people with IBD don't need more stress on the liver.
+Remember, you are eating pure casein, which is a very good protein, but three cups is still a lot.

 Copyright © 2022 Kirkton Press Inc. - All Rights Reserved.